pebblecode/pebblecode.github.io/1-about.md

 - "<p class='card-excerpt'>Graduate of Trinity College Cambridge, Barrister (Gray’s Inn), Member of the Bar Council of England and Wales, City Fellow of Hughes Hall Cambridge University.</p>"
 - "<p class='card-excerpt'>Bike nut.</p>"

+# Person Six
+person6-img: team/stephen.jpg
+person6-name: Greg Gladwell
+person6-role: Insurance Expert
+person6-summary:
+- "<p class='card-excerpt'>Greg provides unique insurance business insight as one of the few people to have successfully delivered in profile leadership roles on both the insurer and supplier sides of the market.
+He has a real interest in emerging innovation and technology opportunities, and a large network of contacts from 30+ years in the insurance industry.
+His ability to translate ideas and possibilities into valued commercial outcomes is highly regarded.</p>"
+- "<p class='card-excerpt'>Joining  Aviva at the ground floor and working his way up to a senior level  Greg experienced  many varied senior leadership roles that embraced large operational, central service function and change programme management activities.</p>"
+- "<p class='card-excerpt'>Seeking to experience more entrepreneurial and market facing challenge he progressed to lead 3 businesses in and around the claims management sector, the highest profile of these being as CEO UK & Ireland at Crawford & Company for 3.5 years.</p>"
+- "<p class='card-excerpt'> Recently Greg has moved on to a portfolio career providing mentoring  support to leaders of tomorrow, consultancy services to existing businesses and advisory insight to a number of start up businesses.
+He has also formed his own tech start up, EzyAs Insurance Solutions ,which will launch shortly.</p>"

 ## ------ Innovation Team ------ ##
 core-team-title: Core Team